karlseguin/pg.zig/readme.md

 - `allocator` - The allocator to use for any allocations needed when executing the query and reading the results.
 When `null` this will default to the connection's allocator.
 If you were executing a query in a web-request and each web-request had its own arena tied to the lifetime of the request, it might make sense to use that arena.
 Defaults to `null`.

 ### row(sql: []const u8, args: anytype) !?QueryRow
 Executes the query with arguments, returns a single row.
 Returns an error if the query returns more than one row.
-Returns null if the query returns no row. `deinit` must be called on the returned `Row`.
+Returns null if the query returns no row. `deinit` must be called on the returned `QueryRow`.

-### row(sql: []const u8, args: anytype, opts: Conn.QueryOpts) !Result
+### rowOpts(sql: []const u8, args: anytype, opts: Conn.QueryOpts) !Result
 Same as `row` but takes the same options as `queryOpts`

 ### begin() !void